 We help and encourage parents to create a home where a relationship with God can flourish.
 Parents receive the privilege and call to evangelise their children; to create opportunities of encounter with the God who loves them.
 This is a wonderful life long calling.

-Registration for our First Holy Communion Programme 2020-2021 is now open.
-Follow the link below.
-Registration open until 8th August 2020.
+For registration details for our First Holy Communion Programme follow the link below.

 "Just as The Living Father sent Me and I have life because of The Father, so also the one who feeds on me will have life because of me."